Austria

 Advanced skiing, freeriding (powder snow skiing) Hochzeiger – Jerzens

-The ski resort of Hochzeiger has a lot to offer expert skiers and freeriders.
-The lower section of the Zirbenfall run has a gradient of 80%.
-Only real experts should attempt this.
-The Benni Raich-Abfahrt is a difficult black run named after the ski star Benni Raich, who made the resort of Hochzeiger his home and training area.
-Additional black runs and several ski routes offer a challenge for advanced skiers.
-Freeriders can book a freeride tour with the Hochzeiger ski school.
-There are lots of powder slopes above the treeline, in particular at the 8-person Hochzeiger 2.5 chairlift.
+For advanced skiers and freeriders, the Hochzeiger ski area has a lot to offer.
+The Zirbenfall run has a gradient of 80% in its lower section.
+Only true experts should attempt this.
+The black run Benni Raich-Abfahrt is named after the ski star Benni Raich, who used Hochzeiger as his home and training ski area.
+Additional black runs and several ski routes challenge the pros.
+Freeriders can book a freeride tour through the Hochzeiger ski school.
+There are numerous deep powder slopes above the tree line, especially at the 8-seater chairlift Hochzeiger 2.5.

 Information for advanced skiers, freeriders